MakieOrg/Tyler.jl/docs/src/index.md

 # Tyler.jl

-*Tiles yler*

-A package for downloading tiles on demand from different data source providers.
+A package for downloading map tiles on demand from different data source providers.

 !!! info
     - This package is currently in the initial phase of development.